Skip to Content

 There are several aquariums inside with lots of educational emphasis and activities for the children.
 The main attraction is the feeding of the bearded seals.
 They also show short educational films; one about Svalbard and also one about the Northern Lights.

-Practical Information: Polaria is open daily from 10 AM to 6 PM in winter.
+Practical Information: Polaria is open daily.
 You can find more info on their website.

 Tromso attractions - Polaria